What exactly is the Savannah Book Festival?

-Most events take place in or around Telfair, Wright, and Chippewa Squares in historic downtown Savannah, GA, where presentation venues include the Telfair Museum, the Telfair’s Jepson Center for the Arts, historic Trustees Theater, Trinity United Methodist Church, Lutheran Church of the Ascension, and First Baptist Church.
+Most events take place in or around Telfair, Wright, and Chippewa Squares in historic downtown Savannah, GA, where presentation venues include the Telfair’s Jepson Center for the Arts, historic Trustees Theater, Trinity United Methodist Church, Lutheran Church of the Ascension, and First Baptist Church.

 Who comes to the festival?

 People of all ages and from all walks of life visit the Savannah Book Festival.
 Most attendees come from within 300 miles of Savannah, but we attract visitors from as far away as New York, Chicago, California, Canada and Europe.
-An estimated 10,000 book lovers attended the Festival in 2015.
+Over 10,000 book lovers attended the Festival in 2016.

 Can I buy books and have them signed by the author at the Festival?